 - Make sure there is no garbage, glass or animal feces on or around the equipment.

-- Swings should be of a soft material like plastic, not wood or metal.
+- Swing seats should be made of a soft material like plastic – not wood or metal.

 Before your child uses a playground: